Why should I consider a Small Cap allocation to my investment portfolio?

 Answer: No. Rockwood portfolios are designed for institutional level investors.
 The average investment trades anywhere from a few hundred thousand shares a day to a few million.
 Occasionally, in special situations we have invested in a small cap company having one hundred thousand shares daily average volume.
 We have never invested in an IPO, an index fund, derivatives or options.
 We are, and always have been, a traditional long term investor.

-Why is it you have been successful at outperforming the major Wall Street firms with multiple portfolio managers and armies of analysts?
+Why is it you have been successful at competing against the major Wall Street firms with multiple portfolio managers and armies of analysts?

 Answer: Sound Judgment.
 Or at least we like to believe that it is what sets us apart.
 Sound, unclouded judgment supported by being separate from the noise of Wall Street and the group think of the hedge fund world.